torproject/onionspray-role/README.md

 ## License

 This project is licensed with the Affero GPLv3.
-See [LICENSE](LICENSE) for the full license, or [this page](https://choosealicense.com/licenses/agpl-3.0/) for a quick recap.
+Check [LICENSE](LICENSE) for the full license, or [this page](https://choosealicense.com/licenses/agpl-3.0/) for a quick recap.
 In general, if you use a modified version of this role, you must make the source code public to comply with the AGPL.